Homomorphism reconfiguration via homotopy: Introduction

+\paragraph*{In combinatorial algebraic topology} Reconfiguration of homomorphisms has already been studied independently in the field of combinatorial algebraic topology, though from a different angle. $H$-recoloring, that is, reachability in the solution graph $\Hom_1(G,H)$ is equivalent to reachability in the so called \emph{exponential graph} $H^G$, or more exactly its subgraph induced by looped vertices.
+This reachability relation of homomorphisms was also studied under the name \emph{$\times$-homotopy} by Dochtermann~\cite{Dochtermann09}.

+The \emph{Hom-complex} $\Hom(G,H)$ is a construction slightly richer than $\Hom_1(G,H)$: it is the simplicial complex whose vertices are $H$-colorings of $G$ and faces are those sets of $H$-colorings that can be arbitrarily mixed with each other (that is, any function which, on each vertex of $G$, agrees with some $H$-coloring from the set, has to be a valid $H$-coloring as well), see \cite{babson2006}.
+Reachability in $\Hom(G,H)$ is again equivalent to reachability in $\Hom_1(G,H)$.

-Reconfiguration of homomorphisms has already been studied independently in the field of combinatorial algebraic topology, though from a different angle.
-The notion of $\times$-homotopy of homomorphisms as defined by Dochtermann~\cite{Dochtermann09} is identical to reachability in the solution graph.
-The solution graph of homomorphisms from $G$ to $H$ arises as the subgraph of the exponential graph $H^G$ induced by looped vertices and as the 1-skeleton of the Hom-complex $\Hom(G,H)$, see \cite{babson2006}.
-The Hom-complex, studied for its interesting categorical and topological properties, is a construction similar (and homotopy equivalent) to the clique complex of our solution graph.
-These definitions were introduced to provide lower bounds on the chromatic number of graphs, a notoriously hard problem.
-A typical theorem derived from such methods is that for loopless graphs $G,H$, if the solution graph of $G\to H$ homomorphisms is connected for all $G$ of degree at most $d$, then the chromatic number of $H$ is at least $d/2$ (and is conjectured to be at least $d$) \cite{brightwell2004graph}.
-Studies have thus been mostly concerned with highly regular graphs for which the solution graph can be proved to be in some sense tightly connected.
+The exponential graph $H^G$ was used to study properties of homomorphisms, especially in a category-theoretic setting, many applications are shown in~\cite{hell2004homomorphism_book}.
+The Hom-complex was first used to provide lower bounds on the chromatic number of graphs, a notoriously hard problem, using topology.
+A typical theorem derived from such methods is that for loopless graphs $G,H$, if $\Hom(G,H)$ (or equivalently, $\Hom_1(G,H)$) is connected for all $G$ of degree at most $d$, then the chromatic number of $H$ is at least $d/2$ (and is conjectured to be at least $d$) \cite{brightwell2004graph}.
+Studies have thus been mostly concerned with highly regular graphs for which the Hom-complex can be proved to be in some sense tightly connected.

-We do not know of any prior work on the computational complexity of deciding $\times$-homotopy.
-More interestingly, we do not know of any prior example where $\times$-homotopy would be related to the continuous transformation of continuous mappings between graphs, more than through (functorial) analogy.
+The computational complexity of deciding reachability of homomorphisms ($\times$-homotopy) has not been studied earlier, except for the clique and circular clique cases.
+The characterization in this paper (Theorem~\ref{thm:characterization}) shows that it is tightly connected to the usual notion of homotopy (continuous transformations) of continuous maps corresponding to homomorphisms.
+One direction (more precisely, the part formulated in Corollary~\ref{cor:topoValid}) should be unsurprising to readers familiar with combinatorial algebraic topology: one can assign topological spaces to graphs in a natural way, so that homomorphisms give rise to continuous maps and reconfiguration gives rise to homotopy (see e.g.~\cite{Dochtermann09}, Theorem 5.1.(2), for a formal, general statement).
+The other direction, which allows us to infer (and even construct) a reconfiguration sequence essentially from a single homotopy of graph maps, is a new contribution.